myllynen/rhel-ansible-roles/README.md

 ```

 Depending on the environment and requirements separate playbooks and/or
-vars files, group vars, variables defined in an inventory, or some
+vars files, group vars, variables defined in an inventory, or some other
-other approach might be appropriate for defining configuration
+approach might be appropriate for providing configuration variables for
-variables for the roles.
+the roles.

 See the example playbook [configure_rhel.yml](configure_rhel.yml) for
 all the configuration variables these roles support and how they could